Revl raises $5.2 million to stitch together videos with AI

 “There’s a reason [AI-crafted video] hasn’t been done before,” said CEO Sanchez, who previously worked as an infotainment product development lead at GM, a space system engineer at Honeywell, and a quality assurance tester at HP.
 (Vazquez also served as an aerospace engineer at EMS Technologies after stints at Honeywell Aerospace, NASA, and Texas Instruments.)
 “Editing and delivering fully customized video souvenirs of epic experiences in real time is computationally and programmatically very difficult.
 The team at Revl has leveraged the power of AI and parallel processing to build a fully automatic system that edits and delivers HD cinematic video souvenirs instantly.”

-Revl’s eponymous Revl X platform — which has been piloted by Audi, Porsche, Zip World UK, Skydive Drop Zones, two major cruise lines, and others — is tailored to the entertainment industry.
+The company’s eponymous Revl X platform — which has been piloted by Audi, Porsche, Zip World UK, Skydive Drop Zones, two major cruise lines, and others — is tailored to the entertainment industry.
 (Think skydiving, ziplining, racing, and theme parks.)
 Users select a video package from an onboarding app and are provided a QR sticker, which Revl’s proprietary 4K Arc camera scans at the beginning of each video.
 An attendant then docks the camera (or cameras) into a module that automatically stitches together footage and photos, complete with B-roll and animated intros and outros.
-Raw files are beamed to Revl’s cloud storage at no cost, and completed videos are sent to the Revl app, where customers can customize the music and share directly to social media.
+Raw files are beamed to Revl’s cloud storage at no cost, and completed videos are sent to the Revl app, where customers can modify the music and share directly to social media.

 The result is “just like you would expect on the Splash Mountain ride, but with a video instead of just a photo, for example,” added Sanchez.
 “Our goal is to make our technology vertical agnostic in the next 1-2 years so it can be used in almost any kind of adventure or activity.”